Skip to main content

 03Why does a 20% discount need so much more than 20% more sales?

-Because the discount comes out of your profit margin, not your revenue.
-When you drop the price 20%, your costs don't fall by 20% β€” your unit cost stays exactly the same.
-So the entire price cut is subtracted from the (much smaller) margin.
-If your margin per unit was 40% of the price, a 20% cut can erase roughly half of it, which means you need to nearly double your sales.
-This is the single biggest mistake sellers make when planning promotions, and it's why this discount margin impact calculator exists.
+Because the cut comes from margin, not revenue.
+Drop the price 20% and unit cost stays fixed — so the full cut reduces the smaller margin.
+If your margin was 40%, a 20% cut can erase roughly half of it, meaning you'd need to nearly double sales.
+That gap is why this calculator exists.

 04What is the maximum safe discount I can offer?